octogroup/octogroup.github.io/README.md

 4. CSS should have new line between rules.
 This is default in Atoms Beautify, Visual does not have any auto format for css.

 5. When adding 'standard-css' - please have a look at mainstyle.css for classes.
-Don't be DRY!
+Keep it DRY!

 6. The website is mainly optimized for Chrome.<br>